ReproNim/module-dataprocessing/_episodes/02-concepts.md

 <a name="overview" />

 ### Overview of workflow
-This basic workflow extracts a collection of brain images and associated phenotypic (e.g., age) information from a spreadsheet, and runs a Nipype workflow that takes the anatomical brain images and performs some simple anatomical image processing.
-The workflow itself can take a bit of time to run depending on the power of your machine or cluster.
+The basic workflow presented here (i) extracts a collection of brain images and associated phenotypic trait (e.g., age) from a spreadsheet, and (ii) runs a Nipype workflow that takes the anatomical brain images and performs some simple anatomical image processing.
+Executing the whole workflow may take a bit of time to run depending on the power of your machine or cluster.
 For learning purposes and to minimize the time you can run the workflow on one participant.

 > ## Hands on exercise:
 >